lynn9388/lynn9388.github.io/_posts/2019-04-18-getting-started-with-light-blog.md

 If you are a blog user, you can follow [usage instruction](#Usage) to build your blog.
 Moreover, you can check [here](#Customization) to see how to customize it to meet your style.

 {% include youtube.html id="gUZpjXwbqvM" %}

+> The files displayed in the video may be changed in the future, if the files are different from the instructions below, please refer to the following instructions.

 ## Usage